 A significant concern with any childhood illness is the risk of dehydration from a fever, not the actual fever itself.
 Fever is body’s natural defense to burn out harmful pathogens.
 Please don’t suppress a fever with Tylenol!

 Both nursing mamas and babies need to increase their intake of fluid during family illnesses.
-Mamas should load their body with immune boosting foods such as vitamin C and probiotics so they can be passed along to your baby.
+Mamas should load their body with immune boosting foods such as vitamin C and living probiotics (should be from a liquid source like this) so they can be passed along to your baby.

 You may find it hard for your little one to nurse when they are coughing.
 If you are worried your child is not getting enough fluids you can pump and syringe feed breastmilk.